cjacker/opensource-toolchain-fpga/README.md

 for more information, refer to http://iverilog.icarus.com/.

-Up to this tutorial written, the latest version of iverilog is '11.0', most modern dist. already ship iverilog in their dist. repos, you can install it via yum/apt, and it's not neccesary to build iverilog yourself.
+Up to this tutorial written, the latest version of iverilog is '11.0', most modern dist already shipped iverilog in their repos, you can install it via yum/apt, and it's not neccesary to build iverilog yourself.

 Here is a brief intro of iverilog usage.